 As an offshore holding company, Leju is permitted under PRC laws and regulations to provide funding from the proceeds of its offshore fund raising activities to its PRC subsidiaries only through loans or capital contributions, and to our consolidated variable interest entities only through loans, in each case subject to the satisfaction of the applicable government registration and approval requirements.
 As a result, there is uncertainty with respect to Leju's ability to provide prompt financial support to its PRC subsidiaries and consolidated variable interest entities when needed.
-Notwithstanding the foregoing, Leju's PRC subsidiaries may use their own retained earnings (rather than Renminbi converted from foreign currency denominated capital) to provide financial support to our consolidated variable interest entities either through entrustment loans from the PRC subsidiaries to the consolidated variable interest entities as capital injections.
+Notwithstanding the foregoing, Leju's PRC subsidiaries may use their own retained earnings (rather than Renminbi converted from foreign currency denominated capital) to provide financial support to our consolidated variable interest entities either through entrustment loans from the PRC subsidiaries to the consolidated variable interest entities, or direct loans to such variable interest entities' nominee shareholders, which would be contributed to the variable interest entities as capital injections.
 Such direct loans to the nominee shareholders would be eliminated in our consolidated financial statements against the consolidated variable interest entities' share capital.